Elevado Residence

 The main stair extends beyond the home and into the outdoor seating area.

-The separation of the home and the addition makes them more intimately interconnected.
-The addition doesn't have a rear wall adjacent to the home, leaving the home’s clapboard exterior exposed.
 The presence of the existing facade within the addition preserves the home and complicates the sense of interior and exterior.

 Similarly, the staircase from the house is a cantilevered, wood-clad “extrusion” that projects into the addition without touching it.
 The staircase hovers lightly over the addition's floor, emphasizing the delicate interplay between the two independent structures.